-Above: A view inside the market buildings probably some time in the 1920s.
+Above: A view inside the market buildings probably in the 1920s.
 This is one of only a handful of pictures that exist from the early years of the 20th century.

 The present site of the market is at the junction of Southwark Street and Borough High Street, just south of Southwark Cathedral on the southern end of London Bridge.
 Today’s market is a successor to one that originally adjoined the end of London Bridge.

 In 2014 the market celebrated an unbroken existence of 1,000 years.
 Nobody seems to know where the documents are that prove it started in 1014.
 If they do, it would seem that they are not being disclosed.
 What we know for sure is that Borough Market was first mentioned in 1276 when it was banned from operating on London Bridge.